Boyz II Men Determined To ‘Help People Heal’ With Moving Las Vegas Benefit Performance

 Will you be performing something special at Vegas Strong?

 We’re trying to figure that out because we only have about a fifteen minute window!
-That’s difficult, because unfortunately, for Boys II Men to perform for fifteen minutes, we can’t do most of our songs from years ago.
+That’s difficult, because unfortunately, for Boyz II Men to perform for fifteen minutes, we can’t do most of our songs from years ago.
 When we played on the radio, a lot of our songs are four-and a-half or five minute songs, so we can’t get it all out in a fifteen minute period.
 But we are working on it to make sure we have the best songs for the evening.

 Honored to be a part of this special event and come together for our Vegas community ❤️ #Repost @d_copperfield ・・・ What happened last month was such a tragedy, but people came together immediately to support each other and help ease the pain.
 I’m honored to be part of this benefit as we continue to show the love and strength of the Vegas community.
 So thrilled to be joining this amazing group of entertainers to support my beautiful city @boyziimen @cirquedusoleil @imaginedragons @pennandtellerlive @thekillers Thank you @mgmgrand & @tmobilearena for bringing us together #LasVegasVictimsFund #VegasStrong